Virginia Child Care Plan

 The Virginia Department of Social Services publishes annually a report summarizing child protective services complaints in out-of-family settings which include child care settings.
 The report shows by locality the number of complaints accepted, the number of founded complaints and the number of unfounded complaints.
 Click here to access the most recent report.

 Beginning October 2016, child care providers participating in the Virginia Child Care Subsidy Program will report to VDSS the number of child deaths and serious injuries that occur in their settings.
 Prior to October 1, 2016, this information was not routinely reported to VDSS.
-As of October 1, 2016, the following have been reported:
+The most up-to-date information can be found on the Death and Serious Injury Excel Spreadsheet.

 Statewide Child Care Disaster Plan